netromdk/mocam/README.md

 ```
 Usage: ./bin/snapshot (options) <output filename>
 Options:
-  --help | h            Shows this message.
+  --help | -h            Shows this message.
   --device | -d <id>    The device to take a snapshot from.
   --list | -l           List all available video devices on the system.
 ```